CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `unmark`
 * `delete`

-However, some commands are not reversible but you can still reverse the effect manually.
+Although some commands cannot be undone, you can still reverse the effect manually and easily.
 * `store` - choose to `store` in your previous location again
 * `load` - choose to `load` data from your previous location
 * `alias` - `unalias` the shorthand command you just defined
-* `unalias` - `alias` the shorthand command you just removed If you have accidentally made a mistake in the previous command, you can use 'undo' to remedy it.<br>
+* `unalias` - `alias` the shorthand command you just removed
-Multiple undo actions are also supported.
 * `undo` - scroll through your previous commands using the <kbd>↑</kbd> and <kbd>↓</kbd> again and enter the command to execute it again
 * `list`/`find` - there is only a change in your view but no change in the task data.
 To go back to the previous view, use <kbd>ESC</kbd>

 Examples:
 ```
 > add homework
+Result: Agendum adds the task "homework"
 > undo
-Result: The task "homework" which has been added previously, will be removed.
+Result: Agendum removes the task "homework"
 ```

 ### Finding tasks containing keywords: `find`